KubeBlocks

 MONGODB ADDON IN ACTION

-Run MongoDB with guided lifecycle, topology control, and recovery
+Run MongoDB with real lifecycle, availability, access, and account workflows

 Lifecycle